securefederatedai/openfl/docs/log_metric_callback.rst

 Metric Logging Callback
 ***********************

-You can use custom metric logging function for each task via Python\*\  API or command line interface.
+With the director-based workflow, you can use custom metric logging function for each task via Python\*\  API or command line interface.
 This function calls on the aggregator node.

 Python API